urakymzhan/workshop-claofun/README.md

 - Run this command in your terminal: `npm install testem -g`

-Best to start solving from pre-work-workshop folder thus is the easiest one.
-Then move on to upper folders (loops, objects, arrays etc)
+Best to start solving from pre-work-workshop folder thus is the easiest one | Then move on to upper folders (loops, objects, arrays etc)

 # Directions: